Skip to main content

 Wise has the clearer receiving-path evidence in the material reviewed.
 It states account details to receive in 24 currencies, says receiving into a Wise account is free, and lists domestic non-SWIFT and non-wire receiving as free.
 It also shows fixed wire and SWIFT receiving fees, including 6.11 USD for USD, 2.16 GBP for GBP SWIFT, and 2.39 EUR for EUR SWIFT.

-For Revolut, this pack does not include Revolut Business receiving-fee terms.
-The Revolut page surfaced here is US Personal Standard.
-It says add money by bank transfer has no load fee, excluding inbound US domestic wire payments.
+For Revolut, the Revolut page surfaced here is US Personal Standard, not Revolut Business — receiving-fee terms for the Business product should be confirmed separately.
+The US Personal Standard page says add money by bank transfer has no load fee, excluding inbound US domestic wire payments.
 It also says card add-money can be charged up to 1% or up to 3% depending on card type and context, and applies the same card-funding fee logic to Payment Link funding.

 Before you send high-value invoices, run this quick pre-invoice check: